scribe-org/Scribe-iOS/README.md

 ## Functionality

-- Adding iPad keyboard layout support and fixing key appearance
+- Adding support for language shift and keyboard down buttons for iPads

 - Adding support for landscape orientation